Police and Fire Pension Calculator

 Retirement Settings

-Note: If employee contributions go towards a separate and distinct annuity, set this to 0.
+(PV) Note: If employee contributions go towards a separate and distinct annuity, as is typical, set this to 0 and put the employee contributions in MYGA below.

 COLA Settings